Measurement of the ambient neutron flux and spectral distribution at the Canfranc Underground Laboratory

 The comparison of results obtained with different codes enables the investigation of systematics associated with the unfolding algorithm \cite{Jordan}.
-Therefore, in addition to the BAYES and CHIMEM codes, we have analyzed the data using the GRAVEL and MAXED codes, which are commonly employed in the analysis of Bonner Sphere Spectrometer data.
+Therefore, in addition to the BAYES and CHIMEM codes, we have analyzed the data using the GRAVEL and MAXED codes, which are commonly employed in the analysis of BSS data.
 GRAVEL is a non-linear least-squares minimization algorithm based on a modified version of the SAND-II code \cite{Matzke2003}, while MAXED \cite{Reginatto2002} is based on the maximum-entropy principle.
 The lower part of Table~\ref{Tab1} presents the results obtained with these algorithms, which are consistent with those from BAYES and CHIMEM.
 The level of agreement with the experimental rates obtained using GRAVEL and MAXED is also similar to that shown in Fig.~\ref{Fig3} for BAYES and CHIMEM, pointing to the hypothesis that this behavior is related to systematic uncertainties in the response determination.

-The thermal flux cannot be fixed in GRAVEL and MAXED, and the variation between the two algorithms is reflected in the flux in the other energy regions, which is slightly smaller in GRAVEL, where the thermal flux is higher than in MAXED.
-Deriving the thermal flux using an independent method (Eq.~\ref{Eq3}) and then keeping it fixed in the deconvolution may provide more stability to the solution in the other energy regions, as seen when comparing BAYES and CHIMEM.
+The GRAVEL and MAXED codes currently do not include the option of fixing the thermal flux, which we consider would be very useful if implemented.
+The thermal flux obtained with GRAVEL is higher than that obtained with MAXED (4.2 and 3.0 \mbox{$\times 10^{-6}$ cm$^{-2}$ s$^{-1}$}, respectively).
+This variation between the two algorithms is reflected in the flux in the other energy regions, which is slightly smaller in GRAVEL than in MAXED.
+When the thermal flux is higher, less flux is left for the other regions, and {\it{vice~versa}}.
+Deriving the thermal flux using an independent method (Eq.~\ref{Eq3}) and then keeping it fixed in the deconvolution provides more stability to the solution in the other energy regions, as seen when comparing BAYES and CHIMEM.
 The total neutron flux value agrees across all four algorithms.